Introduction to Economics in the Rear-view Mirror

 LATEST POSTING

-With this blog, Economics in the Rear-View Mirror (eighth anniversary celebrated on May 8, 2023), I am sharing a growing selection (here is the list of 1713) of artifacts mostly related to the undergraduate and graduate teaching of economics in the United States from the 1870s through the 1970s.
+With this blog, Economics in the Rear-View Mirror (ninth anniversary celebrated on May 8, 2024), I am sharing a growing selection (here is the list of 1811) of artifacts mostly related to the undergraduate and graduate teaching of economics in the United States from the 1870s through the 1970s.
 Thanks to an inaugural research grant from the Institute for New Economic Thinking (INET), I have spent significant time in the HarvardColumbiaChicago, M.I.T. and Yale archives as well as in the Hoover Institution Archive and at the Duke University Economists’ Papers Archive.
 I have also visited the John F. Kennedy Presidential Library, the Johns Hopkins University Archives, and the Library of Congress.
 Other artifacts I have transcribed have been trawled from on-line archives from other universities as well as archive.org and hathitrust.org.
 I do hope that the material provided here helps the academic community of historians of economics, practicing or in-training.

 I retired from Freie Universität Berlin on July 31, 2018.
 My farewell lecture was given July 4, 2018.
 During the academic years 2018/19 through 2021/22 I taught at Bard College Berlin.
 Currently, I am a free-range scholar.